LTTLabsOSS/markbench-tests/pugetbench/README.md

 report.json
 - `test`: The application that was tested.
-- `score`: The score extraced from PugetBench.
+- `score`: The score extracted from PugetBench.